ssannejohansson/MP2-guess-the-word/README.md

 Link to deployed site: [Guess the Word](https://ssannejohansson.github.io/MP2-guess-the-word/)

 ## User Experience (UX)

+### Project Goals / Rationale
 I chose to create a word guessing game since it's a game that fits everyone, especially since I chose to create three different difficulty levels.
+I also implemented a score tracker of the latest score to create even more motivation while playing the game.

-The goal was to make a colorful yet clean design to make it simple but playful.
+The goal was to make a colorful yet clean design to make the interface simple, but still playful.

-### Project Goals / Rationale

 #### Key information for the site
 - A word guessing game